christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 called Bosphorus), and his wife Cleopatra used the regional alias of Dynamis Ourania [^4] (translates to 'heavenly power'), queen of Bosporus.

-Julius Caesar was the first "Jesus" (I(J)upiter-Zeus (I-Zeus-> Izeus-> Iseus)).
-The Romans used a system called 'interpretatio romana' to associate their gods with local ones as part of their colonial program.
-Julius Caesar, as the claimed 'son of I(J)upiter' (there was no J in Latin) would have been Iupiter-Zeus to let the Greeks know that Iupiter and Zeus were equivalent deities (Roman Jupiter and Greek Zeus both derive from the Aryan skyfather 'Dyeus Pter'.
-The name Zeus comes from the pronunciation of Dyeus, and Jupiter comes from the pronunciation of "Dyeus Pter").
-Then subsequent emperors took on this role.
-I-Zeus (Izeus) eventually phonetically shifted to I-zas/Izas/Izates.

 ![Fig.1.1](/images/caesarasander.png){:width="400px"}